neoremind/kraps-rpc/README.md

 The module is based on Spark 2.1 version, which eliminate [Akka](http://akka.io/) due to [SPARK-5293](https://issues.apache.org/jira/browse/SPARK-5293).

 ## 0 Dependency

-You can configure you project by including dependency from below, currently only work with scala 2.11.
+You can configure you project by including dependency from below, currently only work with **scala 2.11**.

 Maven: